 - After surgery to help destroy cancer cells that may remain in the body (called adjuvant therapy)

 Our advanced, expert technologies in radiation therapy allow us to deliver radiation even more precisely to lung tumors by using special imaging and software to follow and target a tumor's motion as the patient breathes, sparing normal lung tissue near the tumor.

 The OSUCCC – James experts offer access to the most novel agents and combinations available for chemotherapy, which often is used when lung cancer has spread (metastasized).

 The OSUCCC – James specialists also design and participate in clinical trials to study delivering chemotherapy even more effectively.
 For example, one promising new method of chemotherapy delivery involves using nanoparticles, which are microscopically small agents that carry drugs through the body directly to the cancer cells and with fewer side effects than with standard chemotherapy.

 James subspecialists pioneer molecular analysis and targeted treatments.
-Our thoracic surgeons test and compare novel lung cancer surgical techniques, and the OSUCCC – James is one of only four institutions funded by the National Cancer Institute to conduct phase I and II clinical trials on NCI-sponsored anticancer agents.
+Our thoracic surgeons test and compare novel lung cancer surgical techniques, and the OSUCCC – James is one of only a few institutions funded by the National Cancer Institute to conduct phase I and II clinical trials on novel anticancer drugs.

 If you have received a lung cancer diagnosis, or if you want a second opinion or just want to speak to a lung cancer specialist, we are here to help you.
 Call 800-293-5066 or 614-293-5066 to make an appointment.